wwwehr/agentkit/README.md

 Langchain Toolkit extension of AgentKit.
 Enables agentic workflows to interact with onchain actions.
 See [CDP Langchain](./cdp-langchain/README.md) to get started!

+### farcaster-langchain

+Langchain Toolkit extension for Farcaster.
+Enables agentic workflows to interact with Farcaster, such as to post a tweet.
+See [Farcaster Langchain](./farcaster-langchain/typescript/README.md) to get started!

 ### twitter-langchain